vpac-innovations/spreadsheet/README.md

 This is a collection of tests for benchmarking variable-column schema.
 The use case is storage of spreadsheets, where the columns are defined at runtime.
+Although the columns are variable, the data is not sparse: every cell has a value.

 To run the tests, start a new test container: